 That chatty nonno at the bottom of your road who’s determined to stop you for a half-hour lecture about his zinnias each time you pass by?
 He’s an attaccabottoni.

-It means someone who, literally, “attaches your buttons”: the image it conjures up is of someone keeping you a little too close for a little too long, as if they were repairing the jacket you’re wearing.
-Or, as we’d say in English, buttonholing you.
+This word could literally be translated to mean someone who "attaches your buttons": the image it conjures up is of someone keeping you a little too close for a little too long, as if they were repairing the jacket you're wearing.
+Or, as we might say in English, buttonholing you.

 In other words, they’ll talk your ear off, whether you want them to or not.